about

 In embodied yoga practices, you are invited to:

-• move intuitively, responding to what your body needs in the moment.
+• Move intuitively, responding to what your body needs in the moment.

 • Fosters a deeper connection between mind and body, supporting healing and presence.